Bara (genre): 1960s: Early erotic magazines

-While erotic artwork was a major component of the earliest gay Japanese periodicals, notably the 1952 private circulation magazine Adonis (magazine)|Adonis, contemporary gay erotic art as medium in Japan traces its origins to the fetish magazine Fuzokukitan|Fuzokukitan.
+While erotic artwork was a major component of the earliest gay Japanese periodicals, notably the 1952 private circulation magazine Adonis (magazine)|Adonis, contemporary gay erotic art as a medium in Japan traces its origins to the fetish magazine Fuzokukitan|Fuzokukitan.
 Published from 1960 to 1974, Fuzokukitan included gay content alongside straight and lesbian content, as well as articles on homosexuality.
 Early gay erotic artists Tatsuji Okawa, Sanshi Funayama, Go Mishima and Go Hirano made their debuts in the magazine, alongside unauthorized reproductions of illustrations by gay Western artists such as George Quaintance and Tom of Finland.
 Bara, the first Japanese magazine aimed specifically at a gay male audience, was published in 1964 as a members only, small circulation magazine.

 Gay erotic art of this period typically depicts what Tagame describes as "darkly spiritual male beauty", emphasizing a sense of sorrow and sentimentalism.
 Men from "the traditional homosocial world of Japan", such as samurai and yakuza, appear frequently as subjects.
 The homoerotic photography of Tamotsu Yatō and Kuro Haga served as a significant influence on the initial wave of gay artists that emerged in the 1960s, with very little Western influence seen in these early works.